IDAES/idaes-pse/docs/user_guide/vis/index.rst

 a new notebook.
 You may have multiple options under the "Python" sub-menu; make sure you select a Python installation that has IDAES already installed.

 We need to create, in this Jupyter Notebook, an IDAES flowsheet to visualize.
-Paste the following code (taken from the Flash unit tutorial) into the first cell in the notebook::
+Paste the following code (taken from the Flash unit tutorial; for more information on what this code is actually doing, see the full tutorial in the :doc:`tutorials section <../../tutorials_examples>`) into the first cell in the notebook::

     from pyomo.environ import ConcreteModel, SolverFactory, Constraint, value